-Generally, (unless specifically stated otherwise e.g. check D2L News and laboratory related emails, do not base it on Dropbox deadlines which might reflect the timings for the last laboratory sections of the week), laboratory reports are due by the start of your next scheduled laboratory period of your registered section and that is usually ONE WEEK AFTER the experiment was carried out.
-It is your responsibility to make sure that you have submitted your completed report as a pdf file to the correct Dropbox by the appropriate deadline, as outlined on D2L.
+Generally, (unless specifically stated otherwise e.g. check D2L News and laboratory related emails), laboratory reports are due by the start of your the next scheduled laboratory period of your registered section and that is usually ONE WEEK AFTER the experiment was carried out.
+It is your responsibility to make sure that you have submitted your completed report to the correct D2L Dropbox by the appropriate deadline.